nonara/ts-expose-internals/README.md

 import { JsDoc } from 'typescript'
 ```

-## How it works
+## How It Works

-This repository is deployed on a server which runs `scripts/cron.sh` every 12 hours.
+The code within this repo runs on a schedule every day via GitHub Actions.

-The scripts compare our release tags with the TypeScript compiler's tags.
-If new versions are detected,
+It checks for new TypeScript release tags, and if there are any, it clones the source code for that release and
-it builds the compiler source, with internal types included, and publishes a new release with its types.
+builds the internal types.
+After, it performs a bit of transformation magic and publishes the package to NPM.

 New types are added to the 'typescript' module via the
 [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) technique.

 ## Notes

-- We publish for TS releases only.
+- We publish for full TS releases only.
 If you'd like nightly builds, have a look at [byots](https://github.com/basarat/byots).
 - If we don't have a package for the latest release, please allow 24hrs, then file an issue.

 ## Acknowledgments